davkorss/pgadmin4-ts/README.md

 ## Usage

-- Remeber to add the ``postgres-local`` docker network to your PostgreSQL services
+- Remember to add the ``postgres-local`` docker network to your PostgreSQL services
 ```
 version: "3.9"
 services: